PanosEconomou/notes/Projects/CFT/Ising_Model.md

 ## Construction of Hilbert Space

 Let's first consider the single spin case in 3D.
 We have a magnetic moment $\mu$ with fixed magnitude and the only thing we care about is its direction.
-This is the picture I am thinking about.
+This is the picture of the classical situation.

 ![Spin Sphere](_Ising_Model.assets/spin-sphere.svg)

+The only quantity of interest is this angular momentum vector $\mu$, which transforms under a representation of $SO(3)$.

 Consider the single spin case.
 In this case the phase space is $\mathbb Z_2$ so the set of wavefunctions over $\mathbb Z^2$ is $\mathbb C^{\mathbb Z_2} \cong \mathbb C^2 = \mathcal H_1$.
-This is what we will call the single particle Hilbert space.
+This is what we will call the single particle Hilbert space

 **<u>Proposition:</u>** The single particle Hilbert space $\mathcal H_1$ is a quantum Hilbert space.